 Business Rates are an integral cost of running a business and need to be considered when calculating the costs for any non-residential property you are looking to rent or buy.

-Your annual business rates bill is calculated and collected by your local council who multiply the rateable value set by the Valuation Office Agency with a multiplier which is often know as the Uniform Business Rate or UBR which is set by central government.
+Your annual business rates bill is calculated and collected by your local council who multiply the rateable value set by the Valuation Office Agency with a multiplier which is often known as the Uniform Business Rate or UBR which is set by central government.

 The multiplier, set by Communities and Local Government in England or the Welsh Assembly Government, represents the number of pence in each pound of rateable value that will be payable in business rates before any reliefs or discounts are applied.
 It is reviewed each year in April to reflect changes in inflation.